bsalibe/tapfinder/docs/usermanual.md

 ## Functionality 2- Sign up an account:
 * Step 1: Open the website
-* Step 2: Click on the "Login" tab on the top right
+* Step 2: Navigate to login
+>* Click on the "Login" tab on the top right OR scroll down to the bottom
-* Step 3: Click on the "Sign up" button on the bottom
+* Step 3: Click on the "Sign up" button located below the login button
-* Step 4: Enter email, password, first name, and last name
+* Step 4: Enter email, password, first name, and last name, and hit the sign up button
+>* Email should not already be used to register
+>* You cannot have an empty field on password, first name and last name input
 * Step 5: Click on the "Register" button on the bottom
 * Step 6: You should be registered with an account
+>* If unsuccessful, you will be prompted with a page that tells what went wrong

 ## Functionality 3- Save a building into your account:
 * Step 1: Open the website
 * Step 2: Click the "Login" tab on the top right
 * Step 3: Login with your credentials, if you do not have an account see Functionality 2.
+>* You will be prompted with error message if your credentials were wrong
-* Step 4: Click on the "Account" tab on the top right
+* Step 4: Click on the "Account" tab on the top right OR scroll down to the "Account" section
-* Step 5: Click on the "Add Building" button on the left
+* Step 5: Click on the "Add Building" button (blue button) on the left side of the page
+>* If you want to cancel, hit the same button whose label has changed to "Cancel"
 * Step 6: Enter building name and click on the "ADD" button
+>* Select the building name from dropdown to avoid spelling mistake
-* Step 7: You should have saved all the watering stations associated with the building
+* Step 7: You should have saved all the filtered water stations associated with the building added to your account and available to look in your account dashboard

 ## Functionality 4- Remove a saved building from your account:
 * Step 1: Open the website
 * Step 2: Click the "Login" tab on the top right
 * Step 3: Login with your credentials
-* Step 4: Click on the "Account" tab on the top right
+* Step 4: Click on the "Account" tab on the top right OR scroll down to the "Account" section
 * Step 5: Click on the "Delete Building" button next to the building you wish to remove
 * Step 6: The building should be removed from your account
+>* Note that this will remove all the location pertaining the the building